psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 ```

-The same Ann Gladdis, presumably, had also appeared as a witness in a case of the theft of two waistcoats and a pair of trowsers that had been prosecuted earlier that yaer.
+The same Ann Gladdis, presumably, had also appeared as a witness in a case of the theft of two waistcoats and a pair of trowsers that had been prosecuted earlier that year.

 ```{admonition}  An impudent request, January 1846
 :class: dropdown